Meliodas-Sama/streamlit-example/README.md

 To install _Streamlit_ alone:
 `pip install streamlit`

 To install  the requirements:
-pip install -r /path/to/requirements.txt
+'pip install -r /path/to/requirements.txt'

 Use `streamlit run streamlit_app.py` to run the project on http://localhost:8501